DavidZaremsky/davidzaremsky.github.io/resume.md

 ## EXPERIENCE

-### SENIOR UX DESIGNER – FX2
+### SENIOR UX DESIGNER – Healthcare Field Operations Redesign (FX2)
 *2023 – 2025*
-- Led UX design for FX2, an enterprise field engineering platform used by 8,000+ users worldwide to maintain medical devices critical to patient care.
+- Led UX redesign for FX2, an enterprise field engineering platform used by 8,000+ users worldwide to maintain medical devices critical to patient care.
 - Conducted ethnographic, in-person research by shadowing field engineers on hospital sites to uncover pain points and real-world workflows.
-- Designed core features including service calendars, dashboards, and FDA-mandated reporting tools.
+- Designed core features including service calendars, dashboards, compliance workflows, and critical reporting tools.
 - Built and maintained a scalable cross-product design system adopted globally to ensure consistent, efficient UX.
-- Managed and mentored two UX designers, establishing design review processes and standards.
+- Managed team of UX designers, establishing design review processes and standards.
-- Collaborated closely with product and engineering teams to deliver user-centered solutions in a regulated environment.
+- Delivered features (e.g. offline mode) that contributed to $1.5M/year in savings and 82% mobile adoption across LATAM and EMEA.

+### UX DESIGNER – Healthcare Field Operations Tool (Existing Product, FX)
+*GE Healthcare | 2022 – 2023*
-### UX DESIGNER – FX
+### UX DESIGNER – Healthcare Field Operations Tool (Existing Product, FX)
-*2022 – 2023*
+*GE Healthcare | 2022 – 2023*
-- Improved usability and functionality of existing healthcare service software through high-fidelity prototypes and iterative design.
-- Worked directly with developers to ensure design accuracy during handoffs and participated in user interviews and design critiques as part of an agile team.
+- Designed usability improvements for GE’s field service platform supporting maintenance of hospital imaging equipment worldwide.
+- Took ownership of key workflows within an established design system, producing high-fidelity prototypes and detailed specifications for developer handoff.
+- Ran usability testing sessions and design critiques to validate concepts and improve cross-functional decision-making.
+- Led migration from Sketch to Figma, increasing team velocity and laying the foundation for a more mature design practice.
-- Promoted to Senior Designer based on ownership, impact, and initiative.
+- Promoted to Senior Designer after less than one year—recognized for initiative, cross-team influence, and consistent delivery of impactful design work.

-### UX CONSULTANT & DESIGN LEAD – Q2Q Health (Pro Bono Startup Project)
+### Product Design Consultant – Q2Q Health (Pro Bono, Early Stage Startup)
-*Apr 2020 – Jan 2021*
+*Generation Impact | 2020 – 2021*
 - Provided volunteer UX leadership to a Rhode Island-based health tech startup aiming to reduce adverse drug events through a mobile health literacy app.
 - Led design thinking facilitation sessions and user research to shape core app workflows and features.
 - Created wireframes and prototypes communicating an accessible and clear design vision for low-literacy users.
 - Guided a cross-functional team of 4 volunteers through Lean Product Framework practices to scope and validate the app concept.
 - Donated over $18,000 worth of UX design and strategic labor supporting this predictive analytics platform for medication safety.

-### UX DESIGNER – AgentX (GE DTLP Rotation)
+### UX DESIGNER – Digital Technology Leadership Program
-*2019*
-- Led UX for multiple features within GE’s AgentX platform, focusing on global healthcare service operations.
+*General Electric | 2016 – 2018*
+- Designed and delivered features for a global Salesforce-based tool used to coordinate field engineers across hospital networks.
-- Created detailed user stories to guide feature development and worked closely with developers by reviewing and accepting changes.
+- Created user stories and acceptance criteria to guide development and improve clarity between design and engineering.
+- Worked directly with developers, reviewing and approving implementation to ensure alignment with design intent.
-- Facilitated requirements gathering workshops with stakeholders across regions.
+- Facilitated stakeholder workshops across multiple regions to gather requirements and validate designs.
-- Delivered UI concepts and improvements using lean UX to accelerate product launches.
-- Recognized for enhancing clarity and simplifying complex workflows through user-centered design.
+- Selected into GE’s competitive Digital Technology Leadership Program (DTLP), focused on cross-functional skill development in enterprise tech environments.

-### UX RESEARCH ASSOCIATE – 3rd Eye Lab
+**UX RESEARCH ASSOCIATE – Third Eye Lab (NSF-Funded Research)**
-*2016 – 2018*
+*Penn State University | 2016 – 2018*
-- Conducted ethnographic and experimental research on cognitive and attention-related interfaces for assistive technology.
-- Supported user testing, feedback analysis, and creation of personas and journey maps.
+- Conducted in-person research with low-vision participants using a wearable assistive device that combined a camera and haptic feedback.
+- Led experimental trials to explore how haptic and audio signals could support independent grocery shopping.
-- Programmed embedded logic in C# to prototype real-time haptic and audio feedback systems for blind users.
+- Made iterative adjustments to embedded C# logic to prototype new feedback behaviors during testing.
-- Contributed to publications and academic presentations related to accessible interface design.
+- Gained early exposure to inclusive design principles, accessibility challenges, and user empathy—an experience that ignited my passion for UX.
+- Contributed to a National Science Foundation–funded project under HCI expert Dr. John Carroll; participation cited in published IEEE research.

 ---